dayton-outar/shillings/docs/MARKETING/README.md

 - Determine strategy for brand awareness

 :bulb: People learn from each other.
 How can the product be designed so that people can learn from each other easily?

+Notes left to take,

+ - Technical analysis

+ - Valuation

+ - Complete all readme for analaysis, branding, marketing and experience